-We’re looking for humble but ambitious, razor-sharp professionals who can teach us a thing or two.
+We are looking for humble but visionary, razor-sharp professionals who can teach us a thing or two.
 We promise to return the favor.
 Like us, you take play seriously; you’re passionate about games.
 We embrace those who see things differently, aren’t afraid to experiment, and who have a healthy disregard for constraints.

 That's where you come in.

-As NOC Technician, you’ll work closely with the Operations team globally to establish and maintain a high-performing and highly available game service for players around the world.
+As NOC Technician, you’ll work closely with the Operations team globally.
+You will establish and maintain a high-performing and highly available game service for players around the world.
 You’ll monitor and support all aspects of production environments, development environments, and general system needs.
 Your tech savvy and grasp of gamer lingo will help you diagnose and communicate potential issues to Rioters and the community, improving the quality of the player experience.

-As a Dublin Rioter, you’ll join a smaller team of internationally and culturally diverse professionals that share our prioritization of player experience, rejection of convention and maniacal passion for gaming.
-With teams in Player Support, Community and Marketing, Riot Games Dublin is dedicated to creating unique player experiences that show local players they aren’t lost in translation.
+As a Dublin Rioter, you’ll join a smaller team of internationally and culturally diverse professionals that share our prioritization of player experience, rejection of convention and real passion for gaming.
+With teams in Player Support, Community and Marketing, Riot Games Dublin is dedicated to crafting the best player experiences that show local players they aren’t lost in translation.

-- Action oriented: you take the bull by the horns and ride the damn thing through the heart of a dragon; you turn challenges into opportunities, even without extensive planning because “too hard” means nothing to a dragon slayer
+- Action oriented: you take the bull by the horns and ride it through the heart of a dragon; you turn challenges into opportunities, even without extensive planning because “too hard” means nothing to a dragon slayer.

-- Player-focused: you understand your impact on the player experience because you’re a player, too; you’re able to work odd hours, determined by players’ needs, to jump on issues before they affect the player experience
+- Player-focused: you understand your impact on the player experience because you’re a player, too; you’re able to work odd hours, motivated by players’ needs, to jump on issues before they affect the player experience.

-- A detail detective: you understand that everything can hinge on one overlooked triviality; you meticulously comb through every detail, taking two seemingly unrelated problems and looking to see if there are any dependencies, extracting as much data from the information to ascertain the root cause
+- A detail detective: you understand that everything can hinge on one overlooked triviality; you meticulously comb through every detail, taking two seemingly unrelated problems and looking to see if there are any dependencies, extracting as much data from the information to find the root cause.

-- Work in a fast paced environment, multitasking to reactively and proactively address issues impacting players and service
+- Work in a dynamic environment, multitasking to reactively and dedicatedly address issues impacting players and service.

 With at least a year in NOC or Live Operations, you’ve worked as a Junior SysAdmin, Junior Network Engineer, or Junior DBA and have experience with many of the following, and are comfortable working with them daily: